Byron Georgantopoulos

 The generation of the abstract is accomplished by examining the best performing rhetorical structure of each section.
 Rhetorical relations are categorised according to which operand is the stronger: for example in summarising relation summarisation(X,Y), Y, the conclusion, is obviously more important than X. This relation is characterised as RightNucleus and there are two other types: LeftNucleus and BothNucleus relations.

 The system evaluates the importance of all the sentences by imposing penalties to the weaker parts of the categorised relations.
-The nodes of the tree with the highest penalties (from bottom to top) are cut out and the remaining terminal nodes construct the extractgif.
+The nodes of the tree with the highest penalties (from bottom to top) are cut out and the remaining terminal nodes construct the extract.

 Extracts of these type carry two important virtues: the relations and the connectives represent true relations and arguments of the original text.
 Secondly, they will not contain fragmentary sentences; all the sentences are there as parts of rhetorical relations.
 In addition it is easy to vary the length of an extract: just cut out more terminal nodes, the ones with the highest penalties.